-One of the most common Google AdSense rejections has to do with their copyright clause.
+One of the most common Google AdSense rejections has to do with its copyright clause.
 In fact, you may have been turned away from Google’s AdSense program without even realizing you were in violation of their copyright clause.
 “After all,” you think, “I’m not distributed pirated content!
 What’s the deal with this rejection?!”

 To clear up some confusion about copyright violations with Google AdSense, Google has produced a short minute-and-a-half long video.
 It’s a fun, animated clip intended to illustrate the three most common reasons for receiving a copyright violation.
 Take a look at it if you’ve ever had any questions about Google’s reasons for rejecting based on copyright grounds.